31-Point Outline for Structural Reforms in Bangladesh

 27

-Fair price of agricultural produce will be ensured.
-Government purchase-centre for agricultural products shall be set up at all the unions in phases.
-Crop insurance, livestock insurance, fisheries insurance and poultry insurance will be introduced by extending subsidy-support, if so required.
-Non-agricultural use of agricultural land will be discouraged.
-A strategic action plan for research and development in agriculture, fisheries and live-stock sector shall be chalked out on a priority basis and effective steps for its implementation.
-For this, incentives shall be provided to the export-oriented agro-processing industrial sector.
+Fair prices for agricultural produce will be ensured.
+Government purchase centres for agricultural products will be established in all the Unions in phases.
+Crop, livestock, fisheries, and poultry insurance will be introduced by extending subsidy support as necessary.
+Non-agricultural use of agricultural land will be strongly discouraged.
+An action plan for R&D in agriculture, fisheries, and livestock sectors will be prioritized, along with effective steps for strategic implementation and practical solutions.
+Incentives will be provided to the export-oriented agro-processing industry to promote the agricultural sector as a key driver of the economy.

 28

-For overall development of communication network, a well-integrated multi- modal communication system shall be established by reforming the roads, rail and water ways throughout the country.
-Arrangement shall be taken for increasing regional and international trade and commerce through modernization, development and enhancement of skill of the country’s seaports and riverports.
+To ensure the overall development of the communication network, a well-integrated multi-modal communication system will be established by reforming roads, railways, and waterways across the country.
+Arrangements will be made to boost regional and international trade and commerce through infrastructural development, technical modernization, and skills enhancement in all seaports and river ports.

 29

-To combat the hazards and loss due to climate change, sustainable and effective strategies shall be adopted.
-Institutional capacity to face natural disasters like floods, tidal bores, cyclone, and earthquake shall be enhanced by procuring latest modern equipment’s.
+Sustainable and effective strategies shall be adopted to address the hazards and losses due to climate change.
+The institutional capacity to face natural disasters like floods, tidal bores, cyclones, and earthquakes shall be enhanced by procuring the latest modern equipment.
 Effective measures shall be taken to prevent pollution of the rivers and water reservoirs.
-Program for excavation and re-excavation of rivers and canals shall be implemented to prevent flood and drought.
-Arrangement shall be taken for prudent tapping, exploitation, preservation, and economic use of the sea resources (blue economy) on the basis of scientific survey.
+Programs for the excavation and re-excavation of rivers and canals shall be carried out to mitigate flood and drought risks.
+Arrangements shall be taken for the prudent tapping, exploitation, preservation, and economic use of marine resources (blue economy) based on scientific surveys.

 30

-Necessary steps will be taken to develop the information and communication (ICT) sector to the world-class level.
-Application of ICT in all sectors shall be given priority.
-Space Research and Atomic Energy Commission shall be enriched through enhancement of institutional capacity and practical facilities.
+Necessary steps will be taken to elevate the information and communication technology (ICT) sector to a world-class level.
+The impact of ICT on all sectors will be prioritized in a true sense, emphasizing practical application rather than mere rhetoric.
+The Space Research and Atomic Energy Commission will be strengthened by enhancing institutional capacity and practical facilities.

 31

-Planned housing and urbanization policies shall be taken and implemented through a national Masterplan, without wasting agricultural land in city and rural areas and through reduction of growing population pressure in the urban areas.
-Housing of all the poor people in the country will be ensured in stages.
+Planned housing and urbanization policies shall be developed and implemented through a national master plan, without wasting agricultural land in both urban and rural areas, and through alleviating population pressure in cities.
+Housing facilities for all impoverished individuals in the country will be ensured in stages.